Former German nobility in the Nazi Party: Duchy of Saxe-Meiningen

-Bernhard assumed the duchy of Saxe-Meiningen after the death of his father in 1914.
-When Germany lost the war, all the German princes lost their titles and states.
+Bernhard assumed the throne of the Duchy of Saxe-Meiningen after the death of his father in 1914.
+When Germany lost the war, all the German princes lost their titles and estates.
 Bernhard was forced to abdicate as duke on 10 November 1918, and spent the rest of his life in his former country as a private citizen.
 His wife Princess Charlotte of Prussia was the second child of Prince Frederick of Prussia and Princess Victoria.
 Charlotte was the eldest granddaughter of Queen Victoria and Prince Albert of Saxe-Coburg-Gotha.
 She was well loved by her paternal grandparents King Wilhelm I and Queen Augusta, and close to her brother Wilhelm II.